nilsmango/project7III/content/tap/manual/_index.md

 2. Navigation Buttons
 Navigate the three main views via the arrow buttons.
 In the [Encoders View](#3-6-encoders-view), this will move forward and backward through the encoder pages if you have more than one page.
 Long-press on the left-pointing arrow to undo; long-press on the other to redo.
-In the [Home View](#3-1-home-view) Settings, you can disable navigation with these buttons (**Header View Switching** active) to undo and redo with a single tap (**Make Navigation Buttons Undo & Redo Only** active).
-With this setting enabled, you will need to use the [Tracks Bar](3-2-1-tracks-bar) for navigation instead.
-**New in 1.3:** Turn those arrows to octave/drums page up and down in Device View.
-Long-press is still redo and undo (you need to have **Header View Switching** active for this option to show up).
+In the [Settings](#3-1-1-settings), you can activate all **Performance Features**; with that feature you will need to use the [Tracks Bar](3-2-1-tracks-bar) for navigation by tapping on the active Track to switch the view.
+Long-press is still redo and undo, but you can use these buttons in Device View to move up and down through the octaves/drums pages and going forward and backwards through the [Step Sequencer](#3-3-5-step-sequencer) pages.
+To change the mode, you simply swipe left or right over the navigation buttons.
+In the rest of the views, the buttons will remain undo and redo.

 3. Duplicate/Stop
 In Device View: Duplicates the selected clip.
-Long-press shows a context menu where you can duplicate the selected scene and in drums you can also select a pad.
+Long-press will duplicate the selected scene.
 In the other views: Stops all the clips.

 4. Quantize